Table of Contents

 Key Contributions of Louis Agassiz in Paleontology

-- During his time, as a result of his extensive research, Agassiz’s discoveries became another evidence that somehow disproved the theory of the “Biblical flood”.
+- During his time, as a result of his extensive research, Agassiz’s discoveries became evidence that somehow disproved the theory of the “Biblical flood”.

 Further Reading: Berkeley Journal.

 John “Jack” Horner (1946-)

 Key Contributions of John Horner in Paleontology

 - He discovered that, like any other animals, dinosaurs do nurture their young.
 He also found that they were social animals, and some could be found in groups.

 - Furthermore, he found out that some dinosaurs are “unevolved” versions of other species.

 - At present, he is searching for a way to reactivate dinosaur DNA in birds to “revive” and create modern dinosaurs.

 - He worked on the functional and comparative anatomy of primates from Asia and Africa.